-Binding of plant-made ICIs to human Fcy receptors
+Binding of plant-made ICIs to human $Fc\gamma$ receptors

-The IgG4P ICIs did not bind well to Protein A (Figure S4B and C).
-Therefore, we have used an SPR format which involved binding to His-tagged receptors captured on a CM5 chip coated with anti-Polyhistidine antibodies to compare the
+The IgG4P ICIs did not bind well to Protein A (Figure S4B,C).
+Therefore, we have used an SPR format which involved binding to His-tagged receptors captured on a CM5 chip coated with anti-Polyhistidine antibodies to compare the binding of both the IgG4P and IgG1AAG ICIs to human Fc γ receptors.
+The interaction between the anti-Polyhistidine antibody and the His-tagged receptors was not as stable as the interaction between Protein A and the IgG1AAG antibodies.
+Therefore, receptor binding at a certain timepoint (expressed as Response Units or RUs) was used to calculate the relative response of the antibodies to the Fc γ receptors, compared to IgG1k binding to the same receptor.

 The ICIs should be 'effector-silent' to minimize unwanted immune effector functions (Chen et al., 2019).
-Therefore, binding to activating receptors like FcyRl, FcyRlla and FcyRlla are not desirable.
-For FcyRl, interestingly we found no significant differences between receptor binding of either mammalian cell- or plant-made IgG4P ICIs, and IgG1 or IgG4 with non-modified Fc regions (Table 3B and S3A).
-The binding of IgG1AAG ICIs made in plants with WT or modified glycosylation (NtFX-KO) were significantly lower than antibodies with non-modified Fc regions (IgG1 and IgG4), as well as IgG4P ICIs made in mammalian cells or NtFX-KO plants (p<0.05; IgG1AAG NtFX-KO and WT vs. IgG4 p=0.0546 and 0.0577 respectively; Table 3B and S3A).
-No significant FcyRl binding differences were seen between the two plant-made IgG1AAG ICIs.
+Therefore, binding to activating receptors like Fc γ RI, Fc γ RIIa and Fc γ RIIIa is not desirable.
+For Fc γ RI, interestingly we found no significant differences between receptor binding of either mammalian cellor plant-made IgG4P ICIs, and IgG1 or IgG4 with non-modified Fc regions (Tables 3B and S3A).
+The binding of IgG1AAG ICIs made in plants with WT or modified glycosylation (NtFX-KO) were significantly lower than antibodies with non-modified Fc regions (IgG1 and IgG4), as well as IgG4P ICIs made in mammalian cells or NtFX-KO plants (P < 0.05; IgG1AAG NtFX-KO and WT vs. IgG4 P = 0.0546 and 0.0577, respectively; Tables 3B and S3A).
+No significant FcγRI binding differences were seen between the two plant-made IgG1AAG ICIs.